Katheryne B. Willock Library Research Award

 About the Award

 The Katheryne B. Willock Library Research Award recognizes University of Arizona students who have made extensive and innovative use of the UA Libraries’ information resources and services in support of their coursework.
 Up to three undergraduate and three graduate prizes will be awarded each year.
 For each category, $1,000 will be awarded per prize.
 Awards will be presented at the end of the GPSC Student Showcase, which is held in the Fall Semester the week of Homecoming.
 The 2014 Student Showcase is scheduled for Friday, November 7th.
-The winning entries for the 2011-2013 Library Research Award are available in the UA Campus Repository.
+The winning entries for the 2011-2014 Library Research Award and some of their Showcase posters are available in the UA Campus Repository.

 - Graduate and undergraduate students of the University of Arizona who are participating in the GPSC Student Showcase are eligible to apply.